ManlyMarco/KK_GamepadSupport/README.md

 - Left trigger / Right trigger - Change how Right stick controls the camera.

 ### Mouse emulation mode
 Some parts of the game (e.g. touching in H) and mods (mod interfaces) might be impossible to use without mouse.
 To solve this issue a mouse cursor emulation mode is included.
-To enter the mouse mode press both Left Trigger and Right Trigger at the same time and hold them.
+To enter/exit the mouse mode press both Left Trigger and Right Trigger at the same time.
 You can then use the following:
 - Left stick Y - Scroll mouse wheel Up/Down.
 - Right stick X/Y - Move cursor horizontally/vertically.
-- Left stick Click - Left mouse click and hold.
+- Left Trigger - Right mouse click and hold.
-- Right stick Click - Right mouse click and hold.
+- Right Trigger - Left mouse click and hold.